Newport News, Virginia

-Newport News (/ˌnuːpɔːrt -, -pərt -/) is an independent city in the U.S. state of Virginia.
+Newport News (/ˌnuːpɔːrt -, -pərt -/) is an independent city in southeastern Virginia, United States.
 At the 2020 census, the population was 186,247.
-Located in the Hampton Roads region, it is the 5th most populous city in Virginia and 140th most populous city in the United States.

-Newport News is included in the Hampton Roads metropolitan area.
-It is at the southeastern end of the Virginia Peninsula, on the northern shore of the James River extending southeast from Skiffe's Creek along many miles of waterfront to the river's mouth at Newport News Point on the harbor of Hampton Roads.
-The area now known as Newport News was once a part of Warwick County.
-Warwick County was one of the eight original shires of Virginia, formed by the House of Burgesses in the British Colony of Virginia by order of King Charles I in 1634.
+Located in the Hampton Roads region, it is the fifth-most populous city in Virginia and 140th-most populous city in the United States.
+The city is at the southeastern end of the Virginia Peninsula, on the northern shore of the James River to the river's mouth on the harbor of Hampton Roads.

-In 1881, fifteen years of rapid development began under the leadership of Collis P. Huntington, whose new Peninsula Extension of the Chesapeake and Ohio Railway from Richmond opened up means of transportation along the Peninsula and provided a new pathway for the railroad to bring West Virginia bituminous coal to port for coastal shipping and worldwide export.
-With the new railroad came a terminal and coal piers where the colliers were loaded.
+Most of the area now known as Newport News was once a part of Warwick County, one of the eight original shires of Virginia formed in the British Colony of Virginia by order of Charles I of England in 1634.
+Newport News was a rural area of plantations and a small fishing village until after the American Civil War.
+In 1881, fifteen years of rapid development began under the leadership of Collis P. Huntington, whose new Peninsula Extension of the Chesapeake and Ohio Railway opened up means of transportation for the railroad to bring West Virginia bituminous coal to port for coastal shipping.
 Within a few years, Huntington and his associates also built a large shipyard.
-In 1896, the new incorporated town of Newport News, which had briefly replaced Denbigh as the seat of Warwick County, had a population of 9,000.
-In 1958, by mutual consent by referendum, Newport News was consolidated with the former Warwick County (itself a separate city from 1952 to 1958), rejoining the two localities to approximately their pre-1896 geographic size.
-The more widely known name of Newport News was selected as they formed what was then Virginia's third largest independent city in population.
+Newport News was incorporated in 1896, the new incorporated town.
+In 1958, by mutual consent by referendum, Newport News was consolidated with Warwick, rejoining the two localities to approximately their pre-1896 geographic size under the more widely-known name of Newport News.

 With many residents employed at the expansive Newport News Shipbuilding, the joint U.S. Air Force–Army installation at Joint Base Langley–Eustis, and other military bases and suppliers, the city's economy is very connected to the military.
 The location on the harbor and along the James River facilitates a large boating industry which can take advantage of its many miles of waterfront.
 Newport News also serves as a junction between the rails and the sea with the Newport News Marine Terminals located at the East End of the city.
 Served by major east–west Interstate Highway 64, it is linked to other cities of Hampton Roads by the circumferential Hampton Roads Beltway, which crosses the harbor on two bridge-tunnels.
 Part of the Newport News/Williamsburg International Airport is in the city limits.